-

 Why this project is important

-To achieve this goal, the team will undertake international evidence synthesis across ten jurisdictions to compare with the four UK nations.
-These will focus on the topics of accountability and curriculum.
-Each review will address six main research questions:
+The team undertook international evidence synthesis across ten international jurisdictions to compare with the four UK nations.
+Each review addressed six main research questions:

-- What is the structure of the accountability/curriculum (and, for curriculum, what is the level of control?)
+- What is the structure of the approach to accountability/curriculum/SEND?

-- How is accountability/curriculum policy made and introduced?
+- How is accountability/curriculum/SEND policy made and introduced?

-- How does context shape accountability/curriculum policy and reform?
+- How does context shape accountability/curriculum/SEND policy and reform?

-- What is the evidence about the effects of the accountability/curriculum system?
+- What is the evidence about the effects of the accountability/curriculum/SEND system?

 Findings